Bovanenkovo–Ukhta Gas Trunkline System, Russia

 The above ground sections have a diameter of 1,420mm and a wall thickness of 27mm.
 The submerged section has a diameter of 1,200m.
 The pipes have a triple-layer polyethylene external coating and an inner smooth lining.

-Construction of the pipeline is being carried out under harsh engineering and environmental conditions.
+Construction of the pipeline was carried out under harsh engineering and environmental conditions.
 Most of the construction area is covered with permafrost with temperatures varying from -2.5°C to -6.5°C. In some areas construction activities were hindered due to the presence of thawed soils.

 Construction of the submerged section started in August 2008.
 The pipes of the submerged sections are designed with 120atm pressure and are encased in concrete.
 By December 2011, the first line of the submerged section was completed and tested.
-The second line was completed and ready to be tested.
-About 45% of the third line was welded and trenched.
+The second and third lines were completed and tested in 2012.

 The Bovanenkovo-Ukhta GTS includes nine compressor stations at Baidaratskaya, Yarynskaya, Gagaratskaya, Vorkutinskaya, Usinskaya, Itinskaya, Syninskaya, Chikshynskaya and Maloperanskaya.

-Pre-commissioning works at the Baidaratskaya compressor station were being carried out in December 2011.
+Pre-commissioning works at the Baidaratskaya compressor station were carried out in December 2011.

 Reserves and contractors

-The Yamal Peninsula consists of 11 gas and 15 oil, gas and condensate fields with nearly 16 trillion cubic meters (tcm) of estimated gas reserves and about 22tcm of probable reserves.
-Condensate reserves of the Yamal Peninsula are estimated at 230.7mt and oil reserves at 291.8mt.
+The Yamal Peninsula comprises 11 gas and 15 oil, gas and condensate fields with nearly 16 trillion cubic metres (tcm) of estimated gas reserves and 22tcm of probable reserves.
+Condensate reserves of the Yamal Peninsula are estimated at 230.7Mt and oil reserves at 291.8Mt.